The Merger Control Review: Germany

 Outlook and conclusions

-The 10th Amendment will intensify the FCO's already prevailing focus on internet, online and big data issues.
-This can be seen not only from its title, 'Digitisation Law', and its explicitly stated efforts to tackle challenges particularly arising from digitisation and digital platforms, but also from its most recent and prominent cases against Facebook and Amazon in 2019.
+The 10th Amendment has intensified the FCO's already prevailing focus on internet, online and big data issues.
+This can be seen not only from its title, 'Digitisation Law', and its explicitly stated efforts to tackle challenges particularly arising from digitisation and digital platforms, but also from its prominent cases against Facebook and Amazon in 2019.
 Even though the corresponding amendments to the ARC and the Facebook and Amazon cases relate to the abuse of dominance, they send a clear message on the FCO's focus of attention in its overall work, including merger control.
-Additionally, the FCO completed a sector review on comparison portals in April 2019, initiated another sector review on the gathering, analysis and output of user ratings in May 2019, and published a joint study with the French Autorité de la concurrence on algorithms and competition in November 2019.
-Transactions involving online businesses should, therefore, be prepared thoroughly with a particular view to the assessment of relevant customer data, network effects and innovations.
+Additionally, after having completed sector reviews on comparison portals in April 2019, smart TVs in July 2020 and user ratings in October 2020, and after publishing a joint study with the French Competition Authority on algorithms and competition in November 2019, the FCO is currently conducting a sector review on online advertising.
+Transactions involving online businesses should, therefore, be thoroughly prepared in regard to the assessment of relevant customer data, network effects and innovations.
 Confidential pre-filing contacts may be recommendable to avoid surprises during the actual review process.

 The FCO will remain active in requesting referrals back from the European Commission to national level if the main effects of the transaction are to be expected in Germany.

-As regards the substantive review, while the role of economists will continue to grow, it is also likely that it will remain less relevant than in other jurisdictions, with documentary and empirical evidence remaining important factors in the investigation.
+As regards substantive reviews, while the role of economists will continue to grow (considering the extension of the Phase II deadline from four months to five months), it is also likely that it will remain less relevant than in other jurisdictions, with documentary and empirical evidence remaining important factors in investigations.

 1 Alexander Rinne is a partner and Alexander Zyrewitz is an associate at Milbank LLP.

-3 This number is expected to decrease by approximately 20 per cent through the envisaged increase of the turnover threshold.
+3 This number is expected to decrease by approximately 40 per cent through the increase of the national turnover thresholds.

-8 The definition of control closely follows the definition contained in the ECMR and the Consolidated Jurisdictional Notice under Council Regulation (EC) No. 139/2004 on the control of concentrations between undertakings.
+7 The definition of control closely follows the definition contained in the EC Merger Regulation and the Consolidated Jurisdictional Notice under Council Regulation (EC) No. 139/2004 on the control of concentrations between undertakings.